raystack/siren/docs/concepts/architecture.md

 # Architecture

 Siren exposes HTTP API to allow rule, template and slack & Pagerduty credentials configuration.
 It talks to upstream cortex ruler to configure rules(alerting and recording rules).
-It talks to Cortex Alertmanager to configure destination where alerts should go.
+It talks to Cortex Alertmanager to configure the destination where alerts should go.
 It stores data around credentials, templates and current state of configured alerts in PostgresDB.
 It also stores alerts triggered via Cortex Alertmanager.

 ![Siren Architecture](../assets/siren.jpg)